angelesgonzalez/Catch-Alessandro/readme.md

 ![Victory Screen](/src/readme-gifs/ezgif-7-04807d2e01.gif)

-## ⚙️ Installation
+## ⚙️ How to Run the Game Locally

-To run this game locally, follow these steps:

-1. **Clone the repository**: clone the github repository and open the index.html file.
+Clone the repository and open the index.html file in your browser.

 ## 📄 Credits